Lucyjpjones/lj-fscr/testing.md

 - [x] After successfully adding a new programme I am redirected to the programme detail page with the correct information
 - [x] When input is missing in a required field there is an error response
 - [x] When input format is incorrect the field validation errors are present
-- [x] If not image is added to the form submission, the expected 'noimage' is present
+- [x] If not image is added to the form submission, the expected 'no image' png file is present
 - [x] The edit button is visible on the programmes page and each programme detail page
 - [x] Clicking the edit button directs the user to the edit programme page with fields prefilled with current information
 - [x] After submitting the edit form user is redirected to the programme detail page with the updated information
 - [x] The delete button is visible on the programmes page and each programme detail page
-- [x] After clicking the 'delete' button the programme is removed from the site and no longer visible in django admin
+- [x] After clicking the 'delete' button the programme is removed from the site and no longer visible in Django admin

 #### Bag